mvolkmann/blog/input/templating-languages.md

 [Nunjucks Templating](https://mozilla.github.io/nunjucks/templating.html)
 It's a pretty extensive language!

-It is not necessary to install Nunjucks in order to use it in 11ty.
-However, it must be enabled.
+It is not necessary to install Nunjucks in order to use it in 11ty, but it must be enabled.
 To enable use of Nunjucks in a particular Markdown file, add the following front matter: